ekohilas/train-conductor-world-map/README.md

 **[Train Conductor World][tcw]** is mobile game (for [iOS][ios] and [Android][and]) by [The Voxel Agents][tva].
 The game has several cities on a world map (currently, only European cities).

-This repository (forked from [a GitHub Gist][gist]) is an effort to replicate the game world map outside the game, and to help plan in-game routes.
+This repository (forked from [a GitHub Gist][gist]) is an effort to replicate the game world map outside the game, and to help plan in-game routes, such as with [Train Conductor World Tools][tcwt]

 [Tiled Map Editor][tiled] was used to rebuild the map, and [ImageMagick][im] to automatically generate the graphics.